 A small gap worth $1050 was filled the following day.

 In this article, we have seen what gaps are and their different types.
-We also discussed the responsible factors for the CME Bitcoin gap.
-Various charts were also shown to visualize what was explained.
+We also discussed the responsible factors for the Bitcoin CME gap.
+Various charts were also shown to visualize the CME gap meaning and how traders can profit from it.

-In the concluding part of the article, we discussed the reason why CME gaps are 80% accurate by providing different examples, showing how they formed and how they filled.
+In the concluding part of the article, we discussed the reason why CME gaps provide up to 60-80% accuracy by providing different examples, showing how they formed and how they filled.
 As an exercise, you can try pulling up the spot Bitcoin price over the weekend and compare it with CME Bitcoin opening and closing prices.

 In summary, the CME Bitcoin gap is another interesting indicator for every trader to consider.